Duke-Java/.github/CONTRIBUTING.md

    Change the location of the local repository if needed Finish

-Right clikc the Eclipse project
+Right click the Eclipse project
     Select Project Natures and Add Java
     Apply and Close